JasonRoesbeke/WorkRecordPlugin/README.md

 - Export properties:
   - Maximum depth of mapping
+  - Data anonymization (Need to explain what exactly this means!)
+  - ReferenceIds of which WorkRecords to export only
 - Version File/Header containing additional metadata
   - Version plugin
   - Version ADAPT
   - Date of conversion

 To Do: